-Wendy Davee Award for Service Recipient: Minh Tran, 2017 MA Counseling
+Wendy Davee Award for Service Recipient: Isaiah Jackson, MA 1998 Depth Psychology with Emphasis in Somatic Studies

 Pacifica Graduate Institute announces the formation of a scholarship fund set up by current and former students to honor the memory of Dr. V. Walter Odajnyk, a beloved faculty member from 2002 until his death in 2013.
 His students adored Dr. Odajnyk’s bedrock integrity, keen intelligence, and depth of feeling, as well as his passion for politics, Zen meditation, Egyptian mythology, and fairytales.
 His capacities as an analyst, teacher, and writer were felt in his presence and willingness to adapt his teachings to suit the needs of his students, moment by moment.